braeden-kelly/cm25-fsstepfuawer/02-api-routes-and-auth.md

 The ability to favorite artwork isn't very compelling without the ability to login and identify yourself (currently everything saves to a single user 🙈).
 Let's present a login screen that will always show until the user logs in.

 ### Protected routes
 The concept behind this is _protected routes_.
-Within the `(app)` route group, we'll redirect out to the `sign-in` route if certain conditions are not met (such as having a valid auth token).
+Within the `(app)` route group, we'll redirect out to the `login` route if certain conditions are not met (such as having a valid auth token).
 This _protects_ everything under **(app)** from being accessed by someone who isn't logged in.

 We can add this protection inside **(app)/_layout.tsx**.
 When you navigate within a route, the layout is rendered before any of the child routes are rendered.
-So, if the **_layout** file "renders" a redirect to `sign-in`, the child routes never render and the user sees the sign in page.
+So, if the **_layout** file "renders" a redirect to `login`, the child routes never render and the user sees the login page.

-Meanwhile, `sign-in` route will attempt to navigate back to `(app)` once login is successful.
+Meanwhile, `login` route will attempt to navigate back to `(app)` once login is successful.
 This causes the layout to be rendered again.
 This time, the layout detects that the user has a valid auth token, and proceeds with rendering the child route.

 ### Lock the door (kick out logged-out users)
 1. Create a **login.tsx** file inside of **app**.
 You can copy the code from our [login.tsx starter here](/files/02/login.tsx).